In some places, history lives in the great cities.

 All of the boys eventually married and moved away, as did the sixth daughter, Sarah Caroline.
-The five remaining daughters – led by the oldest, named after her mother, Margaret Jane – became spinsters and lived the majority of their life at the family homestead.
+The five remaining daughters – led by the oldest, named after her mother, Margaret Jane – became spinsters.
+They lived the majority of their life at the family homestead.

 In this period, most mountain women married young and began their own families.
 The Walker sisters, however, did not.

-Both Martha and Polly were engaged at different times but both men died in accidents.
+Both Martha and Polly were engaged at different times but both men passed in accidents.
 Neither sister ever married.

-According to the National Park Service (NPS), the eldest, Margaret Jane, never courted with any man.
+According to the National Park Service (NPS), the eldest, Margaret Jane, never courted any man.

-It’s difficult to explain the mountain people of East Tennessee to outsiders – which most of us who live in East Tennessee are.
+It’s difficult to explain the mountain people of East Tennessee to outsiders.

-If you don’t know people who were raised up in the mountains, in the distant rural communities, it’s hard to understand the character traits that developed.
+If you don’t know people who were raised up in the mountains, it’s hard to understand the character traits that developed.

-You see the stereotypes – which many of the mountain people, including the Walker sisters, were willing to play up for the tourist crowd – but you don’t see the cold pragmatism, the strong-willed, self-reliance that rewards thriftiness, resourcefulness and an undying work ethic.
+You see the stereotypes – which many of the mountain people, including the Walker sisters, were willing to play up for the tourist crowd.
+However, you don’t see the cold pragmatism, the strong-willed, self-reliance that rewards thriftiness, resourcefulness and an undying work ethic.

-They may have been happy to welcome guests to their home, pose and sell trinkets.
-But don’t think for a second there was not a clear calculation done before they allowed that foolishness and you can be assured the sisters came out ahead in any such transaction.
+When visitors and tourists came to their mountain home after the creation of the national park, the Walkers may have been happy to welcome guests to their home, pose and sell trinkets.
+But don’t think for a second there was not a clear calculation done before they allowed that foolishness.

 And honestly, while the tourists came to Wears Valley and back to the cabin in the woods to get a look at the sisters clinging to their hillbilly ways, like gawking at animals in a zoo, I imagine it was really the Walker sisters who got the better show.